Why analyze the crawl behavior of your pages?

 Test your longest pages first: category pages, product pages with many variants, blog posts with numerous inline images.

-Step 2: Choose the User-Agent
+Step 2: Choose the User-Agent and options

 Select the User-Agent to simulate the crawl: